B-spline Parameterized Joint Optimization of Reconstruction and K-space Trajectories (BJORK) for Accelerated 2D MRI: Acknowledgment

 \subsection{Trajectories}

-\blue{For both simulation and real acquisition, the acquisition sampling time and gradient raster time are both 4 $\mu$s, with a target matrix size of 320$\times$320. \resp{R2.1} The maximum gradient strength is 50 mT/m, and the maximum slew rate is 149 T/m/s, which were set to limit peripheral nerve stimulation.} \resp{R2.2.e}
+For both simulation and real acquisition, the acquisition sampling time and gradient raster time are both 4 $\mu$s, with a target matrix size of 320$\times$320.
+The maximum gradient strength is 26.7 mT/m, and the maximum slew rate is 150 T/m/s, \blue{which were set to limit peripheral nerve stimulation and conform to the Nyquist criterion.}

-To demonstrate the proposed model's adaptability, we investigated two types of initialization of waveforms: \blue{an undersampled in-out radial trajectory with a shorter readout time ($\sim$5 ms) and an undersampled center-out spiral trajectory with a longer readout time ($\sim$16 ms).
+To demonstrate the proposed model's adaptability, we investigated two types of initialization of waveforms: an undersampled in-out radial trajectory with a shorter readout time ($\sim$5 ms) and an undersampled center-out spiral trajectory with a longer readout time ($\sim$16 ms).
 For the in-out radial initialization, the number of spokes is 16/24/32, and each spoke has 1280 points of acquisition (4 $\mu$s samples).
 The rotation angle is equidistant between $-\pi/2$ and $\pi/2$.
-For the center-out spiral initialization, the number of spokes is 8, and each leaf has $\sim$4000 points of acquisition.} \resp{R2.2.b} We used the variable-density spiral design package\footnote{\url{https://mrsrl.stanford.edu/~brian/vdspiral/}} from \cite{brian:03:vd}. \blue{For SPARKLING, we use $\tau = 0.6$ and $d=2.5$ for 32-spoke radial and $\tau = 0.5$ and $d=2$ for 8-shot spiral (\cite[Eqn.~8]{sparklingmrm}) after grid search with CS-based reconstruction.} \resp{R2.3.a}
+For the center-out spiral initialization, the number of spokes is 8, and each leaf has $\sim$4000 points of acquisition.
+We used the variable-density spiral design package\footnote{\url{https://mrsrl.stanford.edu/~brian/vdspiral/}} from \cite{brian:03:vd}.
+For SPARKLING, we use \blue{$\tau = 0.5$ and $d=2.5$ for 16-spoke radial, $\tau = 0.5$ and $d=2.5$ for 24-spoke radial, $\tau = 0.6$ and $d=2.5$ for 32-spoke radial, and $\tau = 0.5$ and $d=2$ for 8-shot spiral (\cite[Eqn.~8]{sparklingmrm}, which can also be learned as described in \cite{chaithya2021learning}.) after grid search with CS-based reconstruction.}